HHWees/HHWees.github.io/index.md

 **About me**

 Hi there!
 I am a Fulbright Scholar and a second-year graduate student in Diagnostic Genetics and Genomics at UT MD Anderson Cancer Center in Houston, Texas.
-My thesis research, under the guidance of Dr. Wenyi Wang, focuses on developing benchmark-informed deconvolution methods to uncover immune heterogeneity within the tumor microenvironment.
+My thesis research, under the guidance of Dr. Wenyi Wang, focuses on developing benchmark-informed deconvolution method to uncover immune heterogeneity within the tumor microenvironment.

 I hold a B.S. in Biotechnology and have completed clinical rotations in MD Anderson’s Molecular Diagnostic Laboratory, where I gained hands-on experience in molecular diagnostics workflows and bioinformatics analysis.